How can it help you?

 A Sports Therapist is a distinct occupational title that applies to a clearly defined scope of practice.

-Utilise sports and exercise principles to optimise performance, preparation and injury prevention programmes
+Utilise sports and exercise principles to optimise performance, preparation, and injury prevention programs

 Provide the immediate care of injuries and basic life support in a recreational, training, occupational & competitive environment